LOADING ...

 Bắt đầu làm bài nào

-Dumiama Dingiama Day
+Dumiama Dumiama Day

-the sailor he heard the squire say
+When the sailor he heard the say

 "Tonight you I mean to stay"

-And the dumiama dingiama day.
+And the dingiama dumiama day.

 "You must tie a string your finger